LusineDolinyan/SocialNetworkGraphAnalyzer-ProjectS1/README.md

 - Easy to manage social networks with simple API.
 - Quickly see mutual friends, shortest paths, and friend recommendations.
-- Minimal setup — just clone, install dependencies, and run.
+- Minimal setup-just clone, install dependencies, and run.
 - Demonstrates graph algorithms in action.
 - Ideal for learning or coursework projects.